-Dr. Tsangaroulis has a special interest in Greenwich CT Dental Sleep Medicine – collaboratively treating Obstructive Sleep Apnea (OSA) or Sleep Disordered Breathing with Physicians and Sleep Specialists, using Oral Appliance Therapy, otherwise known as Mandibular Advancement Devices.
-Since many people are unaware or undiagnosed, Dr. Tsangaroulis routinely screens his patients, both adults and children for Obstructive Sleep Apnea by looking for clinical signs in the head, neck, mouth and teeth.
+Dr. George Tsangaroulis has a special interest in Dental Sleep Medicine—collaboratively treating Obstructive Sleep Apnea (OSA) or Sleep Disordered Breathing with Physicians and Sleep Specialists, using Oral Appliance Therapy, otherwise known as Mandibular Advancement Devices.
+Since many people are unaware or undiagnosed, our dentist routinely screens patients, both adults and children, for Obstructive Sleep Apnea by looking for clinical signs in the head, neck, mouth, and teeth.

 Do you suffer from obstructive sleep apnea?

 Obstructive Sleep Apnea (OSA) is the most common sleep disorder affecting over 18 million people in the United States.
 It has been linked to excessive tiredness, depression and reduced resistance to infection.

 Obstructive Sleep Apnea is characterized by loud or heavy snoring interrupted by the stopping of breathing for more than 10 seconds.

 Under diagnosed and frequently dismissed as harmless yet annoying snoring, OSA is a very dangerous condition.
 If you or a loved one snore loudly at night, please have a sleep study done to rule out this potentially fatal condition.